Hank Haney: Stop Losing Shots to the Left

 A strong grip is by far the most common error I see with players who curve the ball too much from right to left.
 The right hand drifts to the right--away from the target--and moves underneath the club, as shown in the photograph below.
 With the right hand in this position, it will tend to turn over too much through impact.
 Because the position of the right palm roughly replicates the clubface, it's easy to see why this turning over of the right hand causes the clubface to close and the ball to curve left.

-To calm that hook down to a manageable draw, adjust your right hand to a more neutral position, as I'm demonstrating to the right.
+To calm that hook down to a manageable draw, adjust your right hand to a more neutral position, as I'm demonstrating above.
 Turn it toward the target, so you can't see your left thumb when you've made your completed grip.
 I also like to put my right index finger in a "trigger" position under the handle, which supports the club through the swing.
 If the finger wraps around the grip too much, the club tends to get loose at the top.

 When I'm out doing a speaking engagement, or just talking to a golf fan at a course somewhere, the first question I almost always get is, "What was it like to work with Tiger Woods?"
 I had an incredible opportunity to be with Tiger for six years, from 2004 to 2010.
 I got to see arguably the best player of all time at the highest level, and be a part of everything that went with it--good and bad.
 I have a lot of memories from those experiences.
 I spent a ton of time with Tiger, both inside the ropes at tournaments and working on his game back in Florida.